Malta Individual Investor Programme (IIP)

 - No domiciled residents of Malta are to pay a minimum annual tax of €5,000 if such individual earns at least €35,000 yearly.

-Contact us via telephone or fill out the form below to discuss how we can help you with your residency and tax status in Malta.
+Contact us via telephone or fill out the form below to be connected with the best service providers for residency and tax status in Malta.